 French, Arndt, Czabaj, Ratcliffe (NASA), Young, and Creveling

 Congratulations to Caitlin Arndt, Peter Creveling, Jordan French, Jason Hamburg, and Devin Young for passing the ME PhD qualifying exam!

 Spear, Czabaj, and Fletcher have been awarded a four-year grant from the NSF for $952K to study open cell metallic foams.
 The University team, led by Spear, will partner with a firm that socializes in manufacturing of such foams.
 The grant is jointly funded by two NSF programs, Designing Materials to Revolutionize and Engineer our Future (DMREF) and Grant Opportunities for Academic Liaison with Industry (GOALI), and is entitled “DMREF/GOALI: Novel 3D Experiments, Simulations, and Optimization for Accelerated Design of Metallic Foams”

-ABOUT: The Utah Composites Laboratory (UCL) conducts research in the broad area of experimental and computational mechanics of composite materials and structures.
+ABOUT: The Utah Composites Laboratory (UCL) is co-directed by Drs.
+Adams and Czabaj.
+UCL conducts research in the broad area of experimental and computational mechanics of composite materials and structures.
 Specific areas of interest include damage resistance and tolerance of composite structures, mechanical property characterization of composite materials, fracture mechanics, micromechanics, and non-destructive characterization of damage and failure.